Take the Seasonal Affective Disorder (SAD) Quiz

 The correct answer is

-therapy means using a full-spectrum fluorescent light from a special SAD lamp.
+means using a full-spectrum fluorescent light from a special SAD lamp.
+You use

 the

-morning.
 Your healthcare providers will tell you the amount of time needed.
-They
+They may also

-also prescribe medicines or talk therapy (often cognitive behaviortherapy or CBT)
+prescribe medicines or talk therapy (often cognitive behavioral therapy or CBT)

 along with the light therapy.
 Treatment is started in the fall, before symptoms